Chickweed Benefits and How to Use - Dr. Axe

 • scarwor

-Is chickweed safe to eat?
-Yes, and there’s good reason to considering it’s high in several nutrients.
+Chickweed is considered safe to eat, and there’s good reason to consumed it because it’s high in several nutrients.

 You can eat it both raw and cooked, and unlike some other nutrient-dense plants, such as dandelion or mustard greens, for example, chickweed is described as having a pleasant and mild taste that is not very bitter.